google/pytype/README.md

 Now you can run the no-argument command `pytype` to type-check the package.
-It's also easy to add pytype to your automated testing; see this [example][importlab-travis] of a GitHub project that runs pytype on Travis.
+It's also easy to add pytype to your automated testing; see this [example][importlab-github-actions] of a GitHub project that runs pytype on GitHub Actions.

 Finally, pytype generates files of inferred type information, located by default in `.pytype/pyi`.
 You can use this information to type-annotate the